 - Add all 7 dry ingredients into a sifter and sift into a medium sized bowl.
 Set aside

-- Inside a one cup measuring cup, add the 1 tbsp white vinegar.
+- Inside a one cup measuring cup, add the 1 tablespoon white vinegar.
 Fill the remaining measuring cup with dairy free milk until you get to the top of the measuring cup.
 Let sit for 10 minutes.
 (This makes the dairy free buttermilk)

 - In a large bowl, add the applesauce, maple syrup, apple cider vinegar, vanilla, and curdled dairy free milk after it has set for 10 minutes.
 Beat on low speed just until combined.

 - While waiting for the milk mixture to boil, in 4 parts, mix in the dry ingredients to wet ingredients on low speed.
 Just until blended.
 DO NOT OVER MIX.

 - Once boiling, remove mixture from heat and pour into chocolate cake bowl.
 Using a spatula, fold in just until combined, scraping down any mixture if needed.

 - Let bowl set for 5 minutes.